vercel/next.js/docs/advanced-features/middleware.md

 ## Producing a Response

 You can respond from Middleware directly by returning a `Response` or `NextResponse` instance.
-(Since [Next.js v13.1.0](https://nextjs.org/blog/next-13-1#nextjs-advanced-middleware), this is available without passing any flags to `next.config.js`.)
+(This is available since [Next.js v13.1.0](https://nextjs.org/blog/next-13-1#nextjs-advanced-middleware))

 ```ts
 // middleware.ts